b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Contemporaries.md

 &nbsp;

-> *We believe that Joseph Smith was telling the truth each time he related his experience, and that the scribes recorded his ideas as accurately as possible.*
+> *We believe that ==Joseph Smith was telling the truth== each time he related his experience, and that the scribes recorded his ideas as accurately as possible.*

 It was the scribe's fault!
 I bet we didn't see that one coming.